ruszkipista/cims03-my-car/README.md

 - a deletion of a record must be preceded with a request of confirmation
 - a deletion is performed in isolation regardless if the record itself is still referenced in an other record somewhere else
 - in an input field, which is a foreign key, a value is presented which the foreign key refers to (not the foreign key value itself)
-- every web API endpoint (where it makes sense) needs to be protected by checking if there is a valid user logged in
+- every REST API endpoint needs to be protected (where it makes sense) by checking if there is a valid user logged in

 ### 1.3 User Stories
 * As a ...
 I want to ..., so I can ...